Ghiara/LEGION/README.md

 ## Data

-The original training and evaluation data that we presented in the paper are avaiable at [Square Ocean](https://codeocean.com/capsule/6151918/tree).
+The original training and evaluation data that we presented in the paper are avaiable at [here](data/).

 ## Acknowledgements